hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 One of the supported outputs is called `subnets_ips`, and its value describes the IPs and CIDR blocks created for our network.

+You can reference a module's output with the expression `module.<MODULE NAME>.<OUTPUT NAME>`.
+Like most expressions, this value can be used almost
-To reference this, we'll just put it into our own output value.
-This value could actually be used anywhere: in another resource, to configure another provider, etc.
+anywhere: in another resource, to configure another module, etc. To demonstrate, try referencing it in a root-level output, so Terraform displays it after an apply.

 Add an output for the VPC's subnet IP addresses to `outputs.tf`.